farhanarnob/KeepMyTask/README.md

 ***Keep My Task – Sample note keeping app for Android***

-This is a sample app, provided to show developers how to make a simple application using SQLite database with content provider.
+It’s a Simple note keeping app for Android, using SQLite Database and Content Provider.

 This application has –
 Two activities: